citizenfx/fivem-docs/content/docs/server-manual/proxy-setup.md

 ### Block 30121 port access

-As an last step you have to block the 30121 port to be accessible from the outside.
+As a last step you have to block the 30121 port to be accessible from the outside.
 When the server host supports a custom firewall configuration inside the configuration panel use that.
 Otherwise rely on the different operating system implementations.